Vedbar/DNA-seq_Germline_Variants/README.md

 ### Run GATK VariantFiltration
 ### 1st Filtering Step (Site-Level Filtering)
-- This command applies variant filtration to the combined.vcf file, marking variants that do not meet quality and depth thresholds.
+- This command applies variant filtration to the `combined.vcf` file.
-- The output vcf file contains all variants from  input vcf file, but those that do not meet the filtering criteria are flagged with "lowQualDp".
+- The output vcf file contains all variants from  input vcf file but those that do not meet the filtering (quality and depth thresholds) criteria are flagged with "lowQualDp".
 - You can later remove or ignore these flagged variants depending on your analysis needs.
 - Arguments:
   + `-R /home/bqhs/ebola/AF086833.fa`: Specifies the reference genome file (AF086833.fa).